BOULDER, CO, Oct. 27, 2014

 “Together these innovations create the most comprehensive set of vantage points to experience the northern lights,” said Bressler.
 He called Churchill the “accessible Arctic,” easy to reach from Winnipeg via direct flight or by a relaxing overnight train ride across the prairie and through boreal forest.
 Both options are offered by Nat Hab.

 In addition to dedicating hours to viewing nature’s most exclusive light show, guests engage with First Nations residents who share elements of their traditional lifestyle.
 The Hudson’s Bay Company established a fort in Churchill in 1717 as part of its fur-trading network across the Canadian North, but Native cultures had already been flourishing here against the harsh Arctic climate for thousands of years.
-Guests explore this First Nations heritage on a dog sled ride through the boreal forest, on a visit to the Eskimo Museum, and through cultural programs featuring the arts and traditions of the Inuit and Dene peoples.
+Guests explore this First Nations heritage on a dog sled ride through the boreal forest, on a visit to the Itsanitaq Museum, and through cultural programs featuring the arts and traditions of the Inuit and Dene peoples.

 Natural Habitat Adventures offer two ways to experience the winter wonders of Churchill.
 Northern Lights & Arctic Cultures